Confident I knew best how to mother my child

 From day one Solomon had a cough and tired really quickly whilst feeding and when he didn’t poo after the meconium for 6 days I was told all was well.
 It took him four weeks to regain his birth weight, he wasn’t a content, happy baby.
 He cried all the time and had horrendous reflux.
 The only way he would settle was laid on my chest or attached to a breast.

-We booked to see the local infant feeding team who confirmed a tongue tie but whilst there he had a fit and we were sent to the children’s ward.
+We booked to see the local infant feeding team.
+They confirmed a tongue tie but whilst there he had a fit and we were sent to the children’s ward.
 He had a kidney infection and after scans was found to have kidney reflux.
 We went back when he was well and she offered loads of support and was so kind to us.

 He had his first tongue tie revision at 7 weeks which helped for about a week.
-We were advised to express and top up so started a pumping regime of 8-10 times in 24 hrs and to feed as often as possible.
-The problem came with him having the milk, he didn’t suck on anything, wouldn’t tolerate anything in his mouth and couldn’t manage any volume of liquid in his mouth without choking.
+We were advised to express and top up.
+So, I started a pumping regime of 8-10 times in 24 hrs and to feed as often as possible.
+The problem came with him taking the milk.
+He didn’t suck on anything, wouldn’t tolerate anything in his mouth and couldn’t manage any volume of liquid without choking.
 We tried everything from a supplemental nursing system to a spoon.
 He got so distressed and refused to open his mouth.

-His cough got worse and we were sent to Ear Nose and Throat and Speech And Language Therapy, where they found he had Laryngomalacia (a congenital softening of the tissues of the larynx , causing the tissues to fall over the airway opening and partially block it) and confirmed reflux.
-His tongue tie had reattached with loads of scar tissue so it was worse than before all on top of the oral aversion.
-We were sent to Southampton to have the tongue tie divided again, were told to stop trying oral top ups until they could do a swallow study and started reflux medications.
+His cough got worse and we were sent to Ear Nose and Throat and Speech And Language Therapy, where they found he had Laryngomalacia (a congenital softening of the tissues of the larynx, causing the tissues to fall over the airway opening and partially block it) and confirmed reflux.
+His tongue tie had reattached with loads of scar tissue.
+It was worse than before, all on top of the oral aversion.
+We were sent to Southampton to have the tongue tie divided again.
+We were told to stop trying oral top ups until they could do a swallow study and started reflux medications.

 All the while he, and we, were miserable.
 He screamed all day and only slept for an hour at a time between screaming all night.
 My husband and I were exhausted!